Code-the-Dream-School/python-200/lessons/05_AI_intro/01_intro_nlp_llms.md

 With this approach, you can train on billions or trillions of examples without having to manually annotate ground-truth data.

-There is one wrinkle we should cover regarding how LLMs learn before moving on to more technical matters.
 There are really *two* different learning modes for LLMs.
-First, by training on huge bodies of text in the next-word-prediction task, we end up with *foundational*, *pretrained*, or *base* models.
+First, by training on huge bodies of text in the next-word-prediction task, we end up with what are often called *foundational*, *pretrained*, or *base* models.
 These are general purpose models that embody information from extremely broad sources.

-However, just foundational models don't work well in special-purpose jobs like personal assistants, chatbots, etc. A *second* second training step fine-tunes these models on smaller, labeled datasets for specific applications.
+However, these foundational models don't work well in special-purpose jobs like personal assistants, chatbots, etc. A *second* second training step fine-tunes these models on smaller, labeled datasets for specific applications.

 <p align="center">
   <img src="resources/pretrained_finetuned_llm.jpg" alt="two types of training" width="600"><br>
   <b>Types of LLM training</b>
 </p>

 In other words, fine-tuning takes a foundational model and adjusts it for specific purposes, such as answering questions, following instructions, or writing in a particular style.
 There are various ways to do this.
-One, supervised fine-tuning (SFT) follows a more traditional ML approach where the model is given paired examples of inputs and desired outputs.
+One, *supervised fine-tuning* (SFT) follows a more traditional ML approach where the model is given paired examples of inputs and desired output text snippets.

-Another is [reinforcement learning from human feedback](https://www.youtube.com/watch?v=T_X4XFwKX8k) (RLHF).
+Another extremely powerful fine-tuning method is [reinforcement learning from human feedback](https://www.youtube.com/watch?v=T_X4XFwKX8k) (RLHF).
 With RLHF the model adapts (using reinforcement learning procedures) to produce responses that are ranked more highly by human judges.

-If you have ever been using ChatGPT and it has asked you to rank two responses, this is OpenAI collected data for future cycles of RLHF.
+If you have ever been using ChatGPT and it has asked you to rank two responses, this is OpenAI collecting data for future rounds of RLHF.

 The result with fine-tuning is the production of specialized models built on top of the same foundation.
 While in this course we will not go through the process of building your own LLM, the excellent book [Build a Large Language Model from Scratch](https://www.manning.com/books/build-a-large-language-model-from-scratch) by Sebastian Raschka, walks you through this in detailk using PyTorch if you are interested.
 The above picture is adapted from his book.

-In the next section we will dig into the details about how LLMS actually work: as we said, it isn't just that they are *large*, but their *architecture*, that makes them so powerful.
+In the next section we will dig into the details about how LLMS actually work.
+As we said, it isn't just that they are *large*, but their *architecture*, that makes them so powerful.

 ## 3. LLM architecture
 In this section we will walk step-by-step through the following simplifed LLM architecture diagram: